-module State:choice point (decision level) managementsig
+module State:choice point (decision level) managementsig..end

 A choice point represents/manages a Split decision (plus subsequent Propagations) and the dependencies (explanation) of this choice point on other choice points (see the Alexander Fuchs' master thesis for a longer explanation).